CPU?

 The 9800X3D is the best gaming CPU but I am not sure if that is the main purpose of the rig.
 Depending on the resolution and games you will play, the 9800X3D can make a small or big difference.
 But it does not have the best price/perf. on the market, there are better options available.

 I have also no clue what RAM and MB you want to pair it with.
 Technically everything above DDR5 5600 is OC and not guaranteed to be 100% stable.
-That said, 6200/6400 MTs RAM should not a problem but from my experience the AMD CPUs are more picky with RAM and motherboards.
+That said, 6200/6400 MTs RAM should not be problem but from my experience the AMD CPUs are more picky with RAM and motherboards.
 Currently I would avoid Asrock mainboards, because the chance of having an issue is higher (even with the new BIOS that is supposedly fixing it).

 tl;dr 9800X3D is the best gaming CPU, but pricey.
 If you have less budget left or want to use the PC also for work there are other options available.